 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)

-Change in Self-efficacy in cooking food and meal planning by the Nourishing the Community Through Culinary Medicine survey (NCCM)
+Barriers to Healthy Eating as Assessed by the Nourishing the Community Through Culinary Medicine Survey (NCCM)

 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)

-Change in Diabetes Management by the Nourishing the Community Through Culinary Medicine survey (NCCM)
+Diabetes Self-Management as Assessed by the Nourishing the Community Through Culinary Medicine Survey (NCCM)